-Crime Stoppers of Northern Minnesota and Northwest Ontario very strongly encourages citizens to learn about the risks of identity theft and how to protect themselves against the full array of financial crimes and frauds.
+Crime Stoppers of Northwestern Ontario very strongly encourages citizens to learn about the risks of identity theft and how to protect themselves against the full array of financial crimes and frauds.

 The United States Department of Justice explains, “Identity theft and identity fraud are terms used to refer to all types of crime in which someone wrongfully obtains and uses another person’s personal data in some way that involves fraud or deception, typically for economic gain.”